avojak/foreman/README.md

 ## Disclaimer

 Foreman is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Mojang&copy;, or any of its affiliates.

+"Minecraft" is a trademark of Mojang Synergies AB.